roseengineering/my-javascript-bundler/README.md

 In other words, all bundles can be rebundled.

-For example, let's bundle the example in the repo's js directory.
+Now, let's bundle the example in the repo's js directory.

 ```
 ::::::::::::::